Entry requirements

 Kickstart your research career

 Research and innovation are in our DNA.
-Edward Jenner, the ‘father of vaccinology’ who created the world’s first vaccine (against smallpox), completed his medical training at St George’s in 1770.
+Edward Jenner, whose groundbreaking work contributed to the eradication of smallpox, completed his medical training at St George’s in 1770.
 More recently, our research has helped accelerate the treatment of tuberculosis, malaria, HIV and Covid-19.

 From patient engagement to laboratory analyses, you’ll experience the entire clinical study cycle.
 We’ll also share the latest research insights – our experts are exploring everything from new therapies for neonatal disorders and cancer, to how plants might help us make medicines accessible.